|

 thermodynamical statistical nature (hence a symmetry broken at

-- While Special and general relativity do not allow
+some presently unobserved scale). - While Special and general relativity do not allow

 superluminal speeds locally, non-local means may be possible,